Bring communities and conservation together

 Among the five levels, SVW’s education outreach team considers Participation to be the utmost important goal for each and every program of ours.
 Participation will ensure the sustainability of the projects and empower the community to realize their potential and actively take actions to protect wildlife.
 Different target groups will be provided different ways to participate in wildlife conservation, i.e. local communities to share ideas on alternative livelihood development, school children to conduct awareness-raising activities for their communities, local partners to join in designing, implementing, and evaluating the education outreach program, etc.

-We carry out social surveys to help understand the demographics and characteristics of our target groups, identify local needs, and establish the conservation requirements of our targeted species.
-This is key to ensuring our awareness-raising campaigns and education programs work effectively.
+We carry out social surveys to help understand the demographics and characteristics of our target groups, identify local needs, then establish the conservation requirements of our targeted species.
+This is the key step to ensure our awareness-raising campaigns and education programs work effectively.

 Carnivore and Pangolin Education Centre